 Want to interact with some of our international youth exchange participants?
 Host them in your home for two weeks!
 Continue reading for more information about homestay hosting...

 Homestays are a unique opportunity to host one or more international visitors for a few nights to a full month.
-Homestay hosts are able to make deep connections with their guests by sharing ideas about values and ways of life.
+Homestay hosts are able to make deep connections with their guests by sharing their ways of life and all that is great about Denver.
 Program participants experience full immersion in American society and are eager to share their culture, while homestay hosts have the chance to “travel the world” from their own home!